-- b.
-Analyze how such a program might interact with inclusionary requirements, parking standards, and density bonuses. - c.
-If it is determined feasible and appropriate, consider amending the Development Code to calculate density through density equivalents. - 1.d Evaluate the Housing Overlay Designation.
+1.c Evaluate the Housing Overlay Designation.
 Analyze the Housing Overlay Designation (HOD) policy in the Countywide plan for its effectiveness in encouraging the construction of housing for lower income workforce and special needs populations.
-Amend the Countywide Plan if it is determined that changes are necessary to make the program more effective. - a.
-Amend Countywide Plan Policy CD-2.3 to remove the requirement that HOD sites shall not comply with the mixed-use criteria. - 1.e Study Ministerial Review for Affordable Housing.
+Amend the Countywide Plan if it is determined that changes are necessary to make the program more effective.

+a.
+Amend Countywide Plan Policy CD-2.3 to remove the requirement that HOD sites shall not comply with the mixed-use criteria.

+1.d Study Ministerial Review for Affordable Housing.
 Study the implications and opportunities for establishing a ministerial review process for affordable housing.
 A ministerial process could employ multi-family residential design guidelines and incorporate environmental protection measures consistent with the Countywide Plan.
-Upon completion of the study, either permit affordable housing projects ministerially or through a streamlined process of discretionary design review. - 1.f Undertake Adjustments to Second Unit Development Standards.
+Upon completion of the study, consider either permitting affordable housing projects ministerially or through a streamlined process of discretionary design review.

+1.e Consider Adjustments to Second Unit Development Standards.
 Consistent with SB1866, continue to enable construction of well-designed second units in both new and existing residential neighborhoods as an important way to provide workforce and special needs housing.
-Also pursue the following: - a.
-Consider amending Development Code Section 22.56.050.I to permit larger sized second units of up to 1000 square feet to increase flexibility and to provide housing for families and for individuals in need of in-home care services.
+Also pursue the following:

+- a.
+Consider amending Development Code Section 22.56.050.1 to permit larger sized second units of up to 1000 square feet to increase flexibility and to provide housing for families and for individuals in need of in-home care services.
 Consider deed restrictions on units larger than 750 square feet to preserve affordability. - b.
 Reduce fees for second units in recognition of their small size and the low impact of second units.
 Pursue reductions in road impact and traffic fees, coastal permit fees, and design review fees. - c.
-Develop standards to allow flexibility of second unit parking requirements, such as off-site parking, and curb and shoulder parking along a property's frontage. - d.
+Develop standards to allow flexibility of second unit parking requirements, such as offsite parking, and curb and shoulder parking along a property's frontage. - d.
 Consider adjustments in septic standards for second units. - e.
-Consider amending Development Code Section 22.56.050.A to remove the owner occupancy requirement. - 1.g Review and Update Parking Standards.
+Consider amending Development Code Section 22.56.050.A to remove the owner occupancy requirement.

+1.f Review and Consider Updating Parking Standards.
 Analyze the parking needs of infill, transit-oriented, mixed-use, special needs, group homes, convalescent homes, multi-family, senior, and affordable housing developments.
-In order to facilitate these housing types and to reduce vehicle dependence, amend Marin County Code Title 24 to reduce parking standards wherever appropriate.
-Possible amendments could include but are not limited to: - Reduction of onsite vehicular ratios for multi-family housing; - Allowance of tandem parking and other flexible solutions, such as parking lifts; - Allowance of off-site parking, such as on-street parking and use of public parking, to satisfy a portion of the parking needs for new housing units, particularly affordable units; - Establishment of parking standards for mixed-use developments such as shared parking.
+In order to facilitate these housing types and to reduce vehicle dependence, consider amending Marin County Code Title 24 to reduce parking standards wherever appropriate.
+Possible amendments could include but are not limited to:

+- Reduction of onsite vehicular ratios for multi-family housing; - Allowance of tandem parking and other flexible solutions, such as parking lifts; - Allowance of off-site parking, such as on-street parking and use of public parking, to satisfy a portion of the parking needs for new housing units, particularly affordable units; - Establishment of parking standards for mixed-use developments such as shared parking. - Ensure that parking impacts are not created in adjacent neighborhoods.